Kingdom Advancement Grants

 Trinity provides multiple grants ranging from $2,500 to $50,000, depending upon fund availability.
 These funds are primarily the result of the faithful weekend giving of Trinity attendees, and are available via this Request for Proposal to Trinity’s global partners.
 These funds are also available to Trinity members actively involved in non-Trinity global witness.
 Priority will be given to strategic breakthrough proposals focusing on expanding the ministry footprint in partnership with Trinity attendees.
 Proposals that envision the Gospel being shared and demonstrated with unreached, unengaged, and marginalized groups are valued.
 Intentional leadership development strategies for the next generation, women, and leadership teams will be positively considered.

-2020 KAG Awards
+2021 KAG Awards

-$18,500 — Romani Afterschool Project Romania
+$10,000— Romani Afterschool Project Romania

-Submitted by Trinity’s Church-to-Church partner, Gyergyoszentmiklos Baptist Church, this grant continues Trinity’s partnership to address the 90% plus illiteracy rate among the Roma children.
-The grant underwrites 75% of the expenses for two of the four classes in the four-classroom school building Trinity helped build in 2015.
+Submitted by Trinity’s Church-to-Church partner, Gyergyoszentmiklos Baptist Church, this step-down grant continues Trinity’s partnership to address the 90% plus illiteracy rate among the Roma children.
+The grant underwrites 50% of the expenses for two of the four classes in the four-classroom school building Trinity helped build in 2015.
 We look forward to a master school budget and staffing plan for the next three years, as the school continues to grow.

-$10,000 — Water Project Kenya
+$10,000 — Church Launch Kenya

-Submitted by Trinity Global Partner, Ruth Okello (TM Rural Community Development Organization), this grant provides the remaining amount needed to drill a 230 meter deep bore hole, install a pump and set-up two tanks in Ngunyumu.
-Building on a thoughtful, multi-year plan to serve the people in this area, this project tangibly demonstrates the commitment of TM to holistic Gospel impact and transformation.
+Submitted by Trinity Global Partner, Ruth Okello (TM Rural Community Development), this grant provides a significant portion of the funds requested to launch a church plant in Ngunyumu.
+Focused evangelism work in the area has resulted in “57 adult converts and around 400 students from six schools committing their lives to Jesus”.
+This stems from a thoughtful, multi-year plan to serve the people in this area, through holistic Gospel impact and transformation.